-Quote that guide us:
+Quote that guides us:

-'Pure mathematics is, in its way, the poetry of logical ideas.'
-Albert Einstein
+Pure mathematics is, in its way, the poetry of logical ideas. - Albert Einstein

-'We will always have STEM with us.
+We will always have STEM with us.
 Some things will drop out of the public eye and go away, but there will always be science, engineering, and technology.
-And there will always, always be mathematics.'
-Katherine Johnson (African-American mathematician)
+And there will always, always be mathematics. - Katherine Johnson, African-American mathematician

 Why is it important to teach Mathematics?
-(Intent)

-At Discovery Multi-Academy Trust we are dedicated to ensuring that children are able to distinguish the importance of Mathematics in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of diverse contexts.
-We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically in both Maths and other subjects across the curriculum.
-We are committed to developing children's curiosity about the subject, as well as an appreciation of the beauty and power of Mathematics.
+At Discovery Multi-Academy Trust, we are dedicated to ensuring that children are able to distinguish the importance of mathematics in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of diverse contexts.
+We want all children to enjoy mathematics and to experience success in the subject, with the ability to reason mathematically in both mathematics and other subjects across the curriculum e.g. STEM and English.
+We are committed to developing children's curiosity about the subject, as well as an appreciation of the beauty and power of mathematics.